gsa-oes/office-of-evaluation-sciences/_projects/1724-increasing-tsp-enrollment.md

 status: Complete
 domain: Retirement Security
 agency: Postal Service
-summary: Testing mailings to increase USPS retirement enrollment and contributions
+summary: Evaluating mailings to increase USPS retirement enrollment and contributions
 ---

 ## What was the challenge?